 As detailed in the NHS Mental Health Implementation Plan, an NHS-Led Provider Collaborative is a group of providers of specialised mental health, learning disability and autism services who have agreed to work together to improve the care pathway for their local population.
 They will do this by taking responsibility for the budget and pathway for their given population.
 The Collaborative will be led by an NHS Provider.
 The Lead Provider remains accountable to NHS England and NHS Improvement for the commissioning of high-quality, specialised services.

 To begin with, NHS-Led Provider Collaboratives will deliver:

-- Child and Adolescent Mental Health services (CAMHS),
+- Children and Young People Mental Health inpatient services (CYPMHS)

 - Adult Eating Disorder Services.

-We want systems to plan for NHS-led Provider Collaboratives to become the vehicle for delivering all appropriate specialised mental health, learning disability and autism services over the next five years.
-Systems will align with service reviews in adult secure and CAMHS specialised services, fulfil the NHS Long Term Plan inpatient ambitions for people with learning disabilities and autism, and roll out specialist community forensic teams.
+We want health and care systems to plan for NHS-Led Provider Collaboratives to become the vehicle for delivering all appropriate specialised mental health, learning disability and autism services over the next five years.
+Systems will align with service reviews in adult secure and CYPMHS specialised services, fulfil the NHS Long Term Plan inpatient ambitions for people with learning disabilities and autism, and roll out specialist community forensic teams.

 Read the following blogs and case studies to find out how NHS-Led Provider Collaboratives are helping to transform specialised mental health services:

 - Tackling Health Inequalities: Involving children and young people in a Strategic Health Assessment to identify population health needs